Wednesday, May 21, 2025

 Ultimately, this energy-based framing shifts the focus away from protein removal and toward restoring the brain’s ability to enter and exit metabolic conservation states in a controlled manner.
 These diseases may not reflect total failure, but rather ancient neural responses to stress—programs meant to protect and preserve neurons under energetic duress, now running open-loop in modern human lifespans.
 The challenge and opportunity lie in understanding how to guide these circuits out of chronic thrift and back toward functional equilibrium.

-9. Conclusion: Waking the Brain from an Over-Extended Thrift Mode
+8. Conclusion: Waking the Brain from an Over-Extended Thrift Mode

 Integrating data across multiple biological scales—ranging from human neuroimaging studies to comparative animal physiology, molecular signaling pathways, and evolutionary genetics—we find compelling support for this metabolic-reduction perspective.
 Human imaging studies consistently demonstrate early cortical glucose hypometabolism preceding clinical symptoms and protein deposition.
 Comparative biology further reveals striking parallels between Alzheimer’s neuropathology and the fully reversible brain changes observed during torpor, hibernation, and acute starvation in numerous mammalian species.
-Critically, these adaptive states deploy shared molecular pathways, involving reversible tau phosphorylation, selective synaptic pruning, and controlled metabolic downshifts—offering a conceptual and practical blueprint for therapeutic intervention.
+Critically, these adaptive states deploy shared molecular pathways, involving reversible tau phosphorylation, selective synaptic pruning, amyloid accumulation, and controlled metabolic downshifts—offering a conceptual and practical blueprint for therapeutic intervention.

 The central shift advocated by this evolutionary-informed perspective is thus one of therapeutic strategy.
 Rather than merely attempting to clear amyloid plaques or tangles after the fact, a promising alternative involves recalibrating cerebral metabolism and reactivating the brain’s intrinsic metabolic "wake-up" pathways.
 Leveraging hibernation biology, synthetic torpor induction, ketone-based metabolic interventions, and insulin-sensitizing therapies represent a new generation of Alzheimer’s treatments, designed not just to slow or stabilize progression, but potentially reverse pathology by restoring dormant neural circuits.